FeliciaMarlove/dont-let-craft-beers-alone/README.md

 ## Summary

-The project aims to create a recommendation tool for online beershops and recommendation apps that doesn't rely only on sales volume and frequency.
+The project is a recommendation tool for online beershops and recommendation apps that doesn't rely only on sales volume and frequency.
 The idea is to prevent only recommending already well-known beer brands to allow customers to discover recent, local, craft beers.

 ## Background